The RealReal: Services

 With nearly 40M members, The RealReal is the largest platform for authenticated luxury resale in the United States.
 The RealReal offers five ways to sell luxury goods on the platform: in-home pickup, drop-off appointments in its boutiques, meetings with luxury experts, and direct shipping.

-As a full-service authenticated luxury reseller, The RealReal does all of the work for its sellers, including authenticating items, using AI and machine learning to determine optimal pricing, photographing and listing items, as well as handling shipping, payments and customer service.

-The RealReal has processed over 40M items, launching more than 10,000 new arrivals to its site daily.
+The RealReal handles item authentication, pricing (using AI and machine learning), photography, listing, shipping, payments and customer service on behalf of others.